Updated June 9, 2023

 Apache Pig is a tool/platform for analyzing large datasets and performing extended data operations.
 Pig is used with Hadoop.
 All pig scripts internally get converted into map-reduce tasks and then get executed.
 It can handle structured, semi-structured and unstructured data.
 Pig stores, its result into HDFS.
 In this article, we learn more types of Pig Commands.

 Here are some characteristics :

 - Self-Optimizing: Pig can optimize the execution jobs; the user has the freedom to focus on semantics.

 - Ease to Program: Pig provides high-level language/dialect known as Pig Latin, which is easy to write.
 Pig Latin provides many operators, which programmer can use to process the data.
 The programmer has the flexibility to write their functions as well.

 - Extensible: Pig facilitates the creation of custom functions called UDFs (User-defined functions), which make programmers capable of achieving any processing requirement fast & efficiently.
 The pig script runs on a shell known as the grunt.

 Why Pig Commands?

 Programmers not good with Java usually struggle to write programs in Hadoop, i.e., writing map-reduce tasks.
 Pig Latin, which is quite alike SQL language, is a boon for them.
 Its multi-query approach reduces the length of the code.

-So overall its concise and effective way of programming.
+So overall it is concise and effective way of programming.
 Pig Commands can invoke code in many languages like JRuby, Jython, and Java.

 The Architecture of Pig Commands

 All the scripts written in Pig-Latin over grunt shell go to the parser for checking the syntax and other miscellaneous checks also happens.
 The output of the parser is a DAG.
 The Optimizer receives the DAG and performs logical optimization tasks such as projection and push-down.
-Then compiler complies the logical plan to MapReduce jobs.
+Then compiler compiles the logical plan to MapReduce jobs.
 Finally, these MapReduce jobs are submitted to Hadoop in sorted order.
 These jobs get executed and produce desired results.

-Pig-Latin data model is fully nested, and it allows complex data types such as map and tuple.
+Pig-Latin data model is fully nested, and it allows complex data types such as map and tuples.